murraymegan/SGPV-ASA-Short-Course-2022/README.md

+# ASA Traveling Short Course 2022

-# An Introduction to Second-generation p-values and their Use in Statistical Practice
+## An Introduction to Second-generation p-values and their Use in Statistical Practice

 Instructors: Jeffrey D. Blume, School of Data Science, University of Virginia, and Megan H. Murray, Biostatistics, Vanderbilt University